 Before we get started, it’s worth asking a fundamental question: what’s the point of hiring a financial in the first place?
 You probably have at least a general idea of what these financial experts do, but most of us have never met one in the flesh.

 The primary role a financial advisor plays in your life is to help you identify financial goals and develop strategies to reach them.
 To achieve this, they’ll give you advice and information on budgeting, investing, saving, retiring, and risk management.
 Pretty much any financial decision you need to make in life a financial advisor can offer you guidance.

 Not sure how much money you have coming in and going out each month?
 A financial advisor can compile that information quickly and conveniently and provide you with an overview of your financial health.
-Not sure if now’s the right time to take out a signature loan?
+Not sure if now’s the right time to take out an installment loan?
 A financial advisor can walk you through the pros and cons.
 They’re an invaluable resource if you feel like you don’t have a firm grip on any type of financial matter or decision.

 Financial advisors come in as many flavors as any other profession, but are primarily separated by experience.
 A Certified Financial Planner (CFP) is the bare minimum certification you should look for in a financial advisor: it certifies that they have a college level education, passed an examination by the CFP Board, have at least 6,000 hours of financial experience, and passed ethic and fitness standards.
 Though from a different regulatory service, a Chartered Financial Consultant (ChFC) goes through a similar certification process.

 A step up from a CFP is a Qualified Financial Planner (QFP).
 To become a QFP a financial advisor must hold credentials in several different fields, and have at least three years of professional experience.
 Financial advisors at this level generally have specialized knowledge in a specific area of expertise, which makes their services more costly.